 - Don’t spend a ton of time on customizing themes – focus on your content!

 So after having run far-too-many plugins on my sites in the past, I now have a “less is more” mentality for plugins.
 I regularly evaluate my plugins – and if they aren’t being used or enhance my user’s experience?
 Then I delete them.
-It’s kind of harsh, but plugin minimalism is kind of nice.
+It’s harsh, but plugin minimalism is kind of nice.

 The plugins that I use and recommend include: